-Employees and students are prohibited from knowingly making false statements or knowingly submitting false information in connection with allegations of sexual harassment or a sexual harassment investigation or a sexual harassment grievance procedure.
-Any employee or student doing so is subject to disciplinary action.
+Students and employees are prohibited from knowingly making false statements or knowingly submitting false information in connection with allegations of sexual harassment or a sexual harassment investigation or a sexual harassment grievance procedure.
+Any student or employee doing so is subject to disciplinary action.

-D. Confidentiality
+D. Definitions